 What Not To Do

-There are certain things that you shouldn’t do under any circumstances when treating frostbite.
+You shouldn’t do certain things under any circumstances when treating frostbite.

 Don’t use direct heat such as a hair dryer or heat light- it can cause further tissue damage.